florianberthier/Software-Quality-Handbook-Assignment/Readme.md

     /!\ You should consider subdivide your code in multiple files if you have more than 5 functions.

+#### 1.4.
+Naming and folders
+The name of the file should represent the logical entity it defines, and thus be clear, precise and explicit.

+**Clear, precise and explicit filename**

+    get_articles.c
+    get_comments.c
+    get_authors.c

+**Unclear filename**

+    write.c
+    find.c
+    algo.c

+Every folders and filenames should be in English and formatted according to the snake_case convention (composed only of lowercase, numbers, and underscores).

+**good filename**

+    get_articles.c
+    get_comments.c
+    get_authors.c

+**bad filename**

+    GetArticles.c
+    GetComments.c
+    GetAuthors.c

 # Blog **Posts**

 https://medium.com/@marilu597/general-coding-guidelines-clean-code-from-day-1-9ab0804e5d91